 Heather Caplan, RD

 I work as a registered dietitian and freelance writer in the Washington DC area.
 I’m a certified running coach and have completed yoga teacher training.
 I have a private practice for nutrition counseling, run coaching, and consulting.
 For a little something extra, I host the RD Real Talk podcast every week.
-Unrelated, but also true: I have a pup named Banana, have been known to commute from coast-to-coast, and drink iced coffee all year.
+Unrelated, but also true: I have a pup named Banana, have been known to commute from coast-to-coast, and strive to drink iced coffee all year.

 My clients are primarily active women and female athletes (of all ages) who have (or had) disordered eating patterns, orthorexia, or changes to their menstrual cycle due to stress, nutrition, and exercise.
 I’ve had similar experiences—which I’m open about—so I’m passionate about helping restore health through nutrition, mindfulness, and activity.

 Heather Caplan on Social Media

 I’ve had a few jobs in nutrition.

-From 2015 to 2016, I worked as the Head of Nutrition and Coaching for tech startup in San Francisco (Spright, Inc.), where I designed and led online group health classes.
+Most recently, I worked as the Head of Nutrition and Coaching for tech startup in San Francisco (Spright, Inc.), where I designed and led online group nutrition classes.
 I believe we are all stronger together, gain more confidence by having a community supporting us, and benefit from relationships with both a coach and our peers.
 Prior to that, I had a career in corporate wellness coaching and program management with Wellness Corporate Solutions; social marketing with Small Planet Foods, and public health nutrition counseling for the Fairfax County Health Department’s WIC program.

 I’ve always had my words.

 Writing has been the only constant in my work and life experiences.
-My skills felt much more developed after my experience with Spright (and our amazing editors), so I finally took the leap to start freelancing in 2016.
+My skills felt much more developed after my experience with Spright (and our amazing editors), so I finally took the leap to start freelance writing in 2016.